growthbook/devtools/README.md

 # GrowthBook DevTools

-Home of:
+Home of the:

--   our Chrome DevTools extension that interfaces with the GrowthBook [Javascript](https://docs.growthbook.io/lib/js) and [React](https://docs.growthbook.io/lib/react) SDKs.
+-   Chrome DevTools extension that interfaces with the GrowthBook [Javascript](https://docs.growthbook.io/lib/js) and [React](https://docs.growthbook.io/lib/react) SDKs.
--   the [Visual Editor](https://docs.growthbook.io/app/visual), used to create and edit variations for visual experiments.
+-   [Visual Editor](https://docs.growthbook.io/app/visual), used to create and edit variations for visual experiments.

 DevTools Features